 - If it’s at 100% and the image is still blurry: there might not be high-resolution data for the location.

-- If it’s still incomplete after lots of minutes: there might be problems with internet connection, graphics card drivers, or firewall settings.
+- If it’s still incomplete after a few minutes, there might be problems with the internet connection, graphics card drivers, or firewall settings.

 If you encounter crashes and graphics issues